crystal-money/money/README.md

 #### Currency Attributes

+- `:archived_at` — date (in ISO 8601 format) when the currency was archived
+- `:replaced_by` — currency code which replaced this currency
 - `:type` — a `Money::Currency::Type` - either `Metal`, `Fiat` or `Crypto`
 - `:priority` — a numerical value you can use to sort/group the currency list
 - `:code` — the international 3-letter code as defined by the ISO 4217 standard